-Living a stress free life can seem very far and unachievable, especially for those who have unintentionally got into the habit of worrying what next would go wrong, or for those who feel constantly burdened by their everyday tasks.
+Living a stress-free life can seem very far and unachievable, especially for those who have unintentionally got into the habit of worrying about what next would go wrong, or for those who feel constantly burdened by their everyday tasks.

 It may take some time to change, but it is possible to turn it around and enjoy a life of ease, peace, happiness and gratitude by only being a little mindful.

 If you are keen on enjoying a life that is ‘stress-free’, here are 10 mindful habits of people who don’t take stress.

 I have compiled this list of habits based on my own habits, my mother’s habits (who is another stress-free person), and learnings from the people I know who are living a mindful and stress-free life.

 10 mindful Habits of people who don’t take stress

 1. They come back to the present moment

 Much of our stress in this modern-day life comes because of anxiety.